mvaneijl/group3_dprep2025/README.md

 output: pdf_document
 date: "2025-09-03"
 ---
-# RESEARCH QUESTION
-What is the impact of movie duration on movie rating, controlling for the movie’s release year?
+# What is the impact of movie duration on movie rating, controlling for the movie’s release year?

 ## Introduction